over Trinity and Klamath waters has pulled North Coast congressmen and Central Valley irrigators into the mix.

 that the San Luis and Delta-Mendota Water Authority has filed a 60-day notice of intent to sue the bureau regarding its plan to release water downstream.

-Meanwhile, congressmen Jared Huffman, Mike Thompson and George Miller signed a letter
+Meanwhile, congressmen Jared Huffman, Mike Thompson and George Miller

 to Secretary of the Interior Sally Jewell, urging her to respond to questions about the Bureau of Reclamation’s long-term intentions with Trinity River water and to increase flows this year “to avert a potential environmental, economic and cultural disaster.”